 - Chop the onion finely.

-- Once the onion is soft, add chicken and cook until no longer pink.
+- Add the chicken and cook until no longer pink.

-- Add mixed vegetables and salt and pepper.
+- Add the mixed vegetables and season with salt and pepper.

 - Add the rice and break into small pieces.

-- Add Ketchup and soy sauce and mix well.
-Transfer the rice to a plate and wash the skillet.
+- Add ketchup and soy sauce and combine everything evenly with a spatula.
+Transfer the fried rice to a plate and wash the pan.

-- Whisk the egg and milk in a small bowl.
+- Whisk the egg and milk together in a small bowl.

-- Put the cheese and the fried rice mixture on top.
+- Put the cheese and the fried rice on top of the omelette.

-- Use the spatula to fold both side toward the middle and shift the pan to move the omurice to the edge of the skillet.
+- Use the spatula to fold both sides of omelette toward the middle to cover the fried rice.
+Slowly move the omurice to the edge of the pan.